Annamaya Kosha and Pranamaya Kosha

 Discovering more about the Koshas helps to deepen our understanding of yoga.
 It also provides us with some understanding as to how yoga filters into our lives.

-In this article we will look at the first two Koshas, Annamaya Kosha – the food sheaf or the physical body and Pranamaya Kosha – the vital energy sheaf or the pranic body.
+In this article we will look at the first two Koshas, Annamaya Kosha – the food sheaf or the physical body and Pranamaya Kosha – the vital energy sheath or the pranic body.

 Annamaya Kosha is the densest of all the five Kosha’s and vibrates at a low frequency.
-It is given the name the food sheaf, because Anna translates to mean food, this sheaf is deemed as being created and maintained by what we consume.
+It is given the name the food sheath, because Anna translates to mean food, this sheath is deemed as being created and maintained by what we consume.

 The human body is made up of anna, it grows and gets strengthened with anna and later after death the physical body decomposes back into the earth.